dangnguyen-vau/dangnguyen-vau/README.md

 ---

 ### 📌 Highlighted Projects
-- 🧴 AI-powered Skincare Platform – MOONSHOOT Internship (Apr – May 2025)
+- 🧴 AI-powered Skincare Platform – MOONSHOOT Internship
   Worked as a full-stack developer on a skincare platform with AI chatbot, product recommendation, and image-based analysis.

   Built backend APIs with FastAPI, implemented Magic Link & OTP login.